Kenneth Smith (cricketer)

 Kenneth Desmond Smith (30 April 1922, Bishop Auckland, Durham; – 31 May 1998, Selly Oak, Birmingham) was an English cricketer.

 Kenneth Smith was a right-handed batsman who played regularly for Leicestershire County Cricket Club between 1951 and 1952.
 He made an unbeaten 70 at Northampton in 1950.
 He scored 621 runs in 26 first-class matches at an average of 17.25 with two fifties and taking 12 catches.

-His sons David and Paul both represented Warwickshire.
+He had three sons, Anthony, David and Paul, with latter both representing Warwickshire.